New CARP T-Hunting Facebook Group – Check out our new Facebook Group to see all our upcoming T-hunts along with tips and tricks.

 The Clovis Amateur Radio Pioneers (CARP) hosts transmitter hunts regularly in the Central Valley.
-CARP membership is not a requirement to join in on the fun, but a radio tuned to the hunt frequency of 146.565 MHz is.
+CARP membership is not a requirement to join in on the fun, but a radio tuned to the main hunt TX frequency of 146.565 MHz is.
 Please note that the fox/transmitter must not be on private property.

 Upcoming Transmitter Hunt Dates